We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 Growing Sweet Potatoes from Scraps

 We’ve all tossed sweet potato scraps in the compost without a second thought.
-However, did you know you can actually regrow an entire sweet potato plant from them?
+However, did you know you can regrow an entire sweet potato plant from them?

-Now allow the cut surfaces to dry out overnight.
+Now, allow the cut surfaces to dry out overnight.

 Bury each wedge about an inch deep in garden soil with the eyes facing up.
 Water the soil regularly to keep it consistently damp.